depl0y/pixelbits/README.md

 # Pixelbits

-Pixelbits is a swift based library that reads a YAML (or multiple) file and applies styles to the `UIView` objects you create in your iOS application.
+Pixelbits is a swift based library that reads a [FORMAT TBD] (or multiple) file and applies styles to the `UIView` objects you create in your iOS application.

 ## Format
 The format for pixelbits has not been decided yet.